COMMUNITY | SISTERHOOD | JESUS

 Community: The Triune God is a community.
 God is in a covenant relationship with the Lord’s people.
 Community is part of our spiritual DNA.
 Communities are characterized by shared experiences, values, tragedies and celebrations, work, strengths and weaknesses.
 Communities are made up of people who understand they belong to each other.

 Community Confidentiality: What happens in Embrace stays in Embrace.
-Unless there is a question of danger, in that case, the facilitator should let someone know “I have to call an ambulance, child welfare services, etc., etc.”.
+Unless there is a question of danger, in that case, the facilitator should let someone know “I have to call an ambulance, child welfare services, etc.”.
 Members may encourage each other that it might be beneficial to address something with someone outside of the gathering and even accompany each other in the process.

 Courageous Openness: Members are encouraged to share as much or as little as they are comfortable doing so.
 They are encouraged to be open when openness is demonstrated well.
 Openness is demonstrated well when people share honestly and non-abusively and when vulnerability is met with compassion, kindness and confidentiality.
 Listening and encouraging one another is also key.

 Consistency: The group should meet consistently.
 Even if it looks like only two to three people will meet, get together anyway.
 Consistency keeps it going and growing.